Fresh Tech News on Biett Hub Endanang

 Healthcare

-NLP has revolutionized healthcare by enabling the analysis of electronic health records, clinical notes, and medical literature.
-It can identify patterns, extract valuable insights, and assist in diagnosing diseases.
-NLP-powered chatbots also offer virtual health assistants, answering medical queries and providing healthcare information.
+In healthcare, NLP has enabled the examination of electronic health records, clinical notes, and medical research.
+It can spot patterns, surface important findings, and aid in disease identification.
+NLP-driven chatbots also act as virtual health aides, responding to questions and offering medical information.

 Customer Support